couleurm/couleurstoolbox/README.md

 # Welcome to this very handy little toolbox I've made.

+## Preparations

+- There's a few things you need to run in order to be able to execute some of the stuff in this toolbox.

+# Step by step way:

+### - Set up Lunar Client
+### - Set up FFmpeg
+### - Set up OBS

+# Progressive way:

 ## 1. Download windows

   - Link to Microsoft's official download page